 The uninsured as well as working poor (or migrant workers) can get free dental, health or medical care too.
 Insurance, including Medicaid or Medicare, is combined with care from volunteer community clinics in Weld County.
 Examples of help may include teeth cleanings, physicals for adults or Children, immunizations, free prescription drug vouchers, check ups, teeth extractions, and more much more.
 Find details on free medical care for low income households.

 Stepping Stones is another option.
 The organization is a non-profit organization that helps families and individuals who live in the Windsor/ Severance school district.
 The non-profit agency assists families that are having difficulty paying rent, heating, water and utility bills.
 In addition, Stepping Stones offers temporary financial assistance for families that have received an eviction notice or utility shut-off notice / disconnection.
-Call First United Methodist Church at 686-2368 to learn more.
+Call First United Methodist Church at 970-686-2368 to learn more.
 Or the address is 503 Walnut St Box 105, Windsor, CO 80550.
 Click here for information on LIHEAP emergency assistance.

 LaSalle Ministry Alliance only serves people in that town.
 The program will provide help to qualifying low to moderate income applicants for utilities, rent and other miscellaneous needs.
 There is free food boxes for low-income families, meals, hygiene supplies and other goods.
 Call (970) 284-7814 or (970) 388-2445.

 Fort Lupton CO area only can turn to.
 Adventures in Christian Living provides funds for unexpected and immediate financial needs, such as rent, food, or utilities.
 They may be able to offer low income and other individuals with emergency financial assistance for paying their rent, heating and utilities.
 This is only an option if they have the resources.
-306 Park Ave., Fort Lupton, CO, 80621.
+Location is 306 Park Ave., Fort Lupton, CO, 80621.
 As noted, only people in Fort Lupton should call 303-857-2257.